 Listed below are basic topics on criminal law.
-For further information, please refer to the Links page.

 The power to arrest an individual in Canada is given to all citizens, although peace officers and police are generally given wider powers of arrest.
 An individual may arrest a person found committing an indictable offence or whom he or she believes has committed a criminal offence and is escaping from and freshly pursued by persons with lawful authority to arrest.
 Peace officers can arrest for the same reasons, namely, if they find someone committing an indictable offence; they see someone apparently fleeing from lawful pursuit after committing a crime; they believe someone is about to commit an indictable offence; they believe there is a warrant out on the person; they have a warrant for the arrest of a person.

 An arrest, by definition, involves taking physical control or custody of a person with intent to detain them.
 This may involve forceful contact.
 Note also that property owners are given powers of arrest without warrant against persons they find committing a criminal offence on or against that property.

 If a citizen arrests a person without a warrant, he or she must take that person to a peace officer.

 A Justice or Judge can issue a warrant for the arrest of a particular accused.
 Warrants are typically issued where the accused:

 • Fails to attend at the police station for the purpose of fingerprinting.